U2’s Bono Completely Loses His Voice, Stops Berlin Concert When Voice Suddenly Fails

-Bono, lead singer of the legendary Irish rock band U2, had to stop a concert in Berlin’s Mercedes Benz Arena Saturday after just a few songs because of voice issues.
+Bono, the lead singer of the legendary Irish rock band U2, had to stop a concert in Berlin’s Mercedes Benz Arena on Saturday after just a few songs because of voice issues.
 He struggled through some songs until the end of the band’s song “Red Flag Day” when he stopped and apologized to the crowd.
 Fan site atu2 tweeted about what happened.

 “Bono said that he’s not quite sure what’s happened at the end of Red Flag Day.
 He’s clearing his throat.
 ‘I think it’s the smoke.
 I can promise you I have not been talking, but this is like a giant cigar – I’ve lost my voice and I don’t know what to do.'”

-The band has issued the following apology to fans who were in attendance according to CNN.
+The band has issued the following apology to fans who were in attendance, according to CNN.

 “We don’t know what has happened and we’re taking medical advice.
 We’re so sorry for tonight’s cancellation.
 Bono was in great form and great voice prior to the show and we were all looking forward to the second night in Berlin, but after a few songs, he suffered a complete loss of voice.”